Bert Jansch: Final years and death: 1992–2011

 In 2009, he played a concert at the London Jazz Cafe to celebrate the release of three of his older albums (LA Turnaround, Santa Barbara Honeymoon and A Rare Conundrum) on CD format.
 However, later that year, due to an unexpected illness, he had to cancel a 22-date North American tour that was due to start on 26 June.
 Jansch's website reported: "Bert is very sorry to be missing the tour, and apologises to all the fans who were hoping to see him.
 He is looking forward to rescheduling as soon as possible."

 Jansch opened for Neil Young on his Twisted Road solo tour in the US and Canada, starting on 18 May 2010.
 He also performed at Eric Clapton's Crossroads festival in June 2010.
 These were Jansch's first shows since his illness.
-One of his last recording sessions was with Eric Clapton for Paul Wassif's 2011 album Looking Up Feeling Down.
+One of his last recording sessions was with Clapton for Paul Wassif's 2011 album Looking Up Feeling Down.
 Jansch again opened for Young's 2011 tour, beginning on 15 April in Durham, North Carolina, and having a final solo performance in Chicago on 7 May.
-That same year, a few reunion gigs also took place with Pentangle, including performances at the Glastonbury Festival and one final concert at the Royal Festival Hall in London, which was also Jansch's last ever public performance.
+That same year, a few reunion gigs also took place with Pentangle, including performances at the Glastonbury Festival and one final concert at the Royal Festival Hall in London, which was Jansch's last ever public performance.

-Jansch died on 5 October 2011, aged 67, at a hospice in Hampstead after a long battle with lung cancer.
+Suffering from lung cancer, Jansch died on 5 October 2011, aged 67, at a hospice in Hampstead after a long illness.
 His wife, Loren Jansch (née Auerbach), died of cancer on 9 December 2011, aged 48.
 They are both buried in Highgate Cemetery.